vk-cs/docs-public/docs/en/networks/vnet/concepts/net-types/net-types.md

 _Standard network_ provides access to the subnets with the private IP addresses and exists within a single project.

-The standard network, its subnets and ports [can be managed](../../service-management/) via personal account, OpenStack CLI or Terraform.
+The standard network, its subnets and ports [can be managed](../../service-management/) via management console, OpenStack CLI or Terraform.

 ## {heading(Shared network)[id=shared_net]}